 Age discrimination legislation first came into force in 2006.
 Since then, the number of Employment Tribunal claims increased rapidly.
 In 2011, a fee became payable to submit an Employment Tribunal claim, although this fee regime was abolished in 2017 after the Supreme Court delcared it unlawful.

 Employment Tribunal claims (2005/06-2017/18)

-The large spike in 2015/16 is not indicative of a new trend and it is not cause for concern for employers.
+The large spike in 2015/16 is probably not indicative of a new trend.
 The reason for the large spike is because, in September 2015, 11,418 age discrimination cases were submitted.
 Almost all of these 11,418 cases probably relate to a large multiple claimant issue, because the average of the months both immediately before and after September 2015 is less than 100.